-Once you have completed your Master's specialization in Health Psychology & Technology, you will play a coordinating and initiating role in designing, implementing and evaluating, and purchasing innovative health-promoting interventions for the public, patients and caregivers.
+Within this specialisation, there are numerous options open to you.
+As the importance of public health initiatives continues to grow, your ability to link psychology and healthcare is invaluable.
+You can play a coordinating and initiating role in purchasing, (re)designing, implementing and evaluating health-promoting interventions for the public, patients and caregivers.
 You will be able to work as a researcher, a policy officer or a coordinator for Health Psychology interventions at health promotion institutes, such as the Netherlands National Institute for Public Health and the Environment (RIVM), the Netherlands Institute for Sport and Physical Activity (NISB) or Soa Aids Nederland, hospitals or health care facilities, GGDs (Community Health Services), companies and research institutes.

 Windesheim University of Applied Sciences